 Results in the form of “hard facts” may be the most objective source for feedback on the IT strategy.
 Here, all key performance indicators (KPIs) that result from the previously implemented measurement toolkit (e.g., the IT balanced scorecard) can provide information regarding a necessary strategy adaption.
-The higher the deviation from the actual KPI value and the target value, the higher the need to carefully explore necessary changes.
-These hard facts, illustrated by the KPIs, are the most important yardstick to evaluate the performance of the IT strategy project lead and his or her team, and may be the basis for individual performance reviews.
+The higher the deviation between the actual KPI value and the target value, the higher the need to carefully explore necessary changes.
+These hard facts, illustrated by the KPIs, are the most important yardstick to evaluate the performance of the IT strategy project lead and his or her team and may form the basis of individual performance reviews.

-Ideally, the hard facts point into the same direction like the feedback of the employees, for example.
-In case the feedback of the employees and the numbers do not match, a thorough investigating is necessary, as this deviation may itself be a hint that something goes wrong during the IT strategy implementation.
+Ideally, the hard facts point in the same direction as the feedback of the employees, for example.
+If the feedback of the employees and the numbers do not match, a thorough investigation is necessary, as this deviation may itself be a hint that something is going wrong during the IT strategy implementation.

-Eventually, there are plenty of sources of change that IT employees can tap to improve the IT strategy (compiled below).
-However, the key is to adapt the strategy target-oriented and in accordance with the feedback which is subject to the following section.
+There are many sources of change that IT employees can tap into to improve the IT strategy (compiled below).
+However, the key is to adapt the strategy in a target-oriented way and in accordance with the feedback, which is the subject to the following section.